chilearningcode/Python-RFM-Analysis/README.md

 # [Python] RFM Analysis and Customer Segmentation Visualization

 ## I. Introduction
 In business, understanding customer behavior is key to informed decisions and loyalty.
 RFM (Recency, Frequency, Monetary) analysis categorizes customers by purchasing patterns.
-Using Python's data analysis, we can efficiently streamline RFM analysis for actionable insights.
+By using Python's data analysis, we can efficiently streamline RFM analysis for actionable insights.

+### Company Questions
+- The Marketing department needs to classify customers segmentation for running campaigns during Christmas and New Year to appreciate loyal customers and attract potential ones.
+- The Marketing Director suggests using the RFM model, and due to the larger dataset, they now request the Data Analysis team to develop a Python-based segmentation process.

+### What is RFM Segmentation
+RFM Segmentation is a method to analyze customer behavior based on three key metrics:

+- Recency (R): Time since the last purchase.
+Recent buyers are more likely to purchase again.
+- Frequency (F): Number of purchases within a period.
+Frequent buyers are more loyal.
+- Monetary Value (M): Total money spent.
+High spenders are more valuable to the business.

 ### Dataset